it-novum/openITCOCKPIT-documentation/en/docs/installation/docker.md

 ```

 ## Install your own monitoring plugins
+openITCOCKPIT supports two different methods to extend the monitoring capabilities with custom check plugins.
+The _containerized method_
+is recommended for users that have experience with building and maintaining container images.

+If you prefer a bare-metal server or virtual machine for this have a look at the _traditional method_.

+### Containerized method

 The container `openitcockpit/mod_gearman_worker` is responsible for running monitoring plugins.
 This container is always based on
 the current LTS version of Ubuntu and can be used as a base image for new containers.